Skip to main content

 The first step in assessing the reasons for the child’s resistance or rejection of a parent is to consider whether domestic abuse or other forms of harmful parenting are factors.
 Domestic abuse and alienating behaviours can co-exist.

 FCA assessments focus on what is happening for the individual child.
-In undertaking their assessment for the court, they try to help parents and the court understand the impact of the separation and adult behaviours on the child and what the child needs to safeguard their welfare.
+In undertaking their assessment for the court, they try to help parents and the court understand the impact of the family circumstances and adult behaviours on the child and what the child needs to safeguard their welfare.
 To be successful this requires both parents to engage positively and meaningfully with their FCA.

 Where a child is experiencing alienating behaviours, your FCA will use their professional judgement to assess what impact it is having on the short-term and long-term welfare of your child and what is in their best interests.
-They take into account any other identified risks, the child’s unique needs, their resilience and vulnerabilities, and the child’s wishes and feelings.
+They consider any other identified risks, the child’s unique needs, their resilience and vulnerabilities, and the child’s wishes and feelings.
 Your FCA then reports their analysis and recommendations to the court for the judge or magistrates to consider all the evidence, including yours, before the court makes a final decision about who your child should live with and whether it is in their interests to spend time with the other parent.